 Who is my tutor?

 It’s Sarah Harris.
-Sarah worked at YMCA for nine years, qualified with the Diploma To Teach In The Lifelong Learning Sector (DTLLS) in 2012 and has been writing and delivering training for a variety of delegates for over ten years.
+Sarah worked in senior management at a charity for nine years, qualified with the Diploma To Teach In The Lifelong Learning Sector (DTLLS) in 2011 and has been writing, assessing and delivering training for a variety of delegates for over ten years.
 She has worked in a mainstream school, has lots of experience in Alternative Education and now runs SKL Training with her business partner Amanda Harriott.

 How much will it cost?